 - Use a natural toothpaste free of SLS and fluoride.
 Vicco, is a terrific brand of Ayurvedic toothpaste that uses herbs such as neem and licorice.

 A shower can be very drying to the skin, especially with the quality of our water these days.
-Therefore, giving ourselves an oil massage before showering not only stimulates the nerves, relaxes the muscles and lubricates the joints.
+Therefore, giving ourselves an oil massage before showering not only stimulates the nerves but also relaxes the muscles and lubricates the joints.
 The oil also acts as a protective barrier against the dryness of the water and any toxins.
-It also prevents dry skin, hair and nails.
+It also prevents dry skin, hair, and nails.

 Warm sesame oil is great for Vata types, especially in winter as it’s a beautiful warming oil.
 Coconut is more cooling, but great for Pitta types or in the summer to disperse some of the Pitta heat from sleeping.
 Pay particular attention to the joints to help avoid arthritis.
 Massaging oil into the body helps to release toxins deep in our tissues and bones into the circulation for elimination.